usegalaxy-eu/website/_events/2019-02-08-Galaxy-VC-workshop-March2019.md

 ## Preparation

-No prior knowledge of the Galaxy platform is required for this workflow (although it may be helpful if you have taken a look at a public Galaxy server before), but you will need an active user account on the [European Galaxy server](https://usegalaxy.eu).
+No prior knowledge of the Galaxy platform is required for this workshop (although it may be helpful if you have taken a look at a public Galaxy server before), but you will need an active user account on the [European Galaxy server](https://usegalaxy.eu).

-If you have any questions, please do not hesitate to [contact us](mailto:contact@usegalaxy.eu)
+If you have any questions, please do not hesitate to [contact us](mailto:contact@usegalaxy.eu).

 ## Travel Options